presidentjacob/Overload_Digest/README.md

 * Grab time in the ABC articles.
 * Create child classes for each article to inherit and change functions.
 * For easier readability and work, split functions and all content into separate files.
+* Take information on a user's computer to format separators better.